Get ’em Talking: Communicative Language Teaching Lesson Plan Ideas for Any Classroom

 Whereas the above activities encourage target language communication, this activity reverse engineers communication, so to speak.
 Students are given a paragraph made up largely of nonsense words—their task is to identify what parts of speech those nonsense words represent.

 This type of activity is flexible but works better for early-intermediate students and up, who already have a base knowledge in target language vocabulary and grammar.
-I have even seen it used in English classes for native English speaking students.
+I’ve even seen it used in English classes for native English speaking students.
 You may find it useful to highlight the nonsense words so your students can concentrate on the task at hand.

 You can certainly make up your own nonsense text, but a popular one among educators that is already written for you is Lewis Carroll’s “Jabberwocky.”
 Here is the famous poem in English, and there are delightful translations into dozens of languages available here.

-Provide students with the nonsense paragraphs and then split them into pairs or groups.
-Ask them to identify all the words that represent objects, all the verbs that represent some kind of action and all the descriptor words.
-After they have done this, you can ask them to re-write the nonsense paragraph, replacing the nonsense words with real target language words, and see how often they are able to use the right parts of speech.
+• After they have done this, you can ask them to re-write the nonsense paragraph, replacing the nonsense words with real target language words, and see how often they are able to use the right parts of speech.

 Ultimately, the idea is to use communication as a vehicle for teaching grammar constructions, rather than teaching grammar rules in isolation.

-Sample Communicative Language Teaching Lesson Plan
+Handy Sample Communicative Language Teaching Lesson Plan

 Interviews are versatile and effective for getting ESL students to communicate with one another.
 This lesson culminates in English interviews that students will conduct in pairs.